qfall/math/.github/ISSUE_TEMPLATE/documentation.md

 ---

 <!--
-Thank you for filing out a documentation issue!
+Thank you for filing a documentation issue!
-As documentation issues can be quite versatile, feel free to describe them in a way that you find best for it.
+As documentation issues can be quite versatile, feel free to adapt this form in a way that you find best for it.
 -->

 **Documentation**